jawah/niquests/docs/index.rst

 See `similar code, sans Requests <https://gist.github.com/973705>`_.

-**Requests** allows you to send HTTP/1.1 requests extremely easily.
+**Niquests** allows you to send HTTP/1.1, HTTP/2 and HTTP/3 requests extremely easily.
 There's no need to manually add query strings to your URLs, or to form-encode your POST data.
 Keep-alive and HTTP connection pooling are 100% automatic, thanks to `urllib3 <https://github.com/urllib3/urllib3>`_.